19hours/sg-statutes/Acts/Accountants Act.md

 (5) The Oversight Committee may continue to exercise any power conferred upon it or perform any function under this Act notwithstanding the delegation of such power or function to a sub-committee under this section.

-(6) For the purposes of the Accounting and Corporate Regulatory Authority Act 2004, any member of a sub-committee appointed by the Oversight Committee under or for the purposes of this Act shall be deemed to be a member of a committee of the Authority.
+(6) For the purposes of the Accounting and Corporate Regulatory Authority Act (Cap.
+2A), any member of a sub-committee appointed by the Oversight Committee under or for the purposes of this Act shall be deemed to be a member of a committee of the Authority.

 ### Appointment and duties of Registrar